Value of Data

 First, drawing on the experience of its members, FPF will present a number of use studies that illustrate the beneficial uses of big data and the practical means for protecting privacy.
 These concrete use cases will highlight the benefits and societal value of big data across a range of fields.

 The project will attempt to provide a framework that looks at big data from a holistic perspective, rather than focusing primarily on the risks involved.
 Expanding on work by regulators and consultants setting up procedures for privacy impact assessments, the project will develop a privacy impact assessment toolbox to help decision-makers decide whether or not to go ahead with a project.

 FPF will support the project with a series of academic papers and events designed to highlight the benefits of big data and the need to analyze properly its risks and rewards.
-Currently, FPF has teamed with the Stanford Center for Internet and Society to solicit papers on “Big Data and Privacy: Making Ends Meet.”
+On September 10th, 2013, FPF teamed with the Stanford Center for Internet and Society to present a workshop entitled “Big Data and Privacy: Making Ends Meet.”
 Papers submitted for this workshop are available here, and a selection were published in the Stanford Law Review Online.

 > BLOG POSTS:

 Big Data Research – 5/04/12

 Increasing Calls for Big Data Dialog – 3/25/13